eu-digital-identity-wallet/eudi-app-android-wallet-ui/wiki/GO_LIVE.md

 * Test the refusals, not just the happy path: an unregistered issuer, an issuer offering a type outside its registered scope, and a verifier over-asking.
 Confirm a refused re-issuance leaves the existing document in place and usable.
+* Test both states of the setting if you keep it toggleable, and remember the change only takes effect on the next app start — the SDK reads both policies when it builds its managers.

 ## Issuer Configuration: `issuersConfig`